boy1dr/3DWriterWeb/README.md

 This mode is useful if you don't want the pen to touch the writing surface during the origin setup.

 **Printing multiple files:** if you plan to print multiple drawings consecutively (separate gcode files) you must either check *Home Z* or home Z axis manually before each print.

+2023-12-27 Reduced point precision to a more manageable 2 places.
+Restored project saving and loading.